stts-se/tillstudpub/audio_streaming/README.md

 ## Browser settings for audio streaming

 There seems to be some settings in the browser(s), that are difficult to control or even access for reading.
-This includes for example audio encoding and sample rate.
+Examples:

-We can read the sample rate setting, but haven't figure out how to change it.
+* sample rate: we can read it, but haven't figure out how to change it.
+* audio encoding: we currently cannot read or set this value in the browser
+* channel count: we can set this value, but we are not sure how it's used (may differ between ScriptProcessorNode and AudioWorkletNode)

 We would like to be able to better control these settings, or at the very least find out what they are, so that we can confidently send this information to the server along with the other metadata.
 This information is needed to save the raw audio data as a specific audio file (wav or similar).